Constitution & Bylaws of

 SECTION 6.
 TENURE AND DISMISSAL OF THE PASTOR-TEACHER

-2. The Elder Board has the authority to dismiss the pastor-teacher if he becomes physically incapacitated, spiritually unqualified, or his inability to serve is unanimously established by the remainder of the Elder Body.
-This dismissal requires a unanimous decision from the remaining Elders.
+- The Elder Board has the authority to dismiss the pastor-teacher if he becomes physically incapacitated, spiritually unqualified, or his inability to serve is established by consensus of the remainder of the Elder Body.

-4. Dismissal may be immediate if so recommended by the Elder Board.
+- Dismissal may be immediate if so decided by the Elder Board.
 The Pastor-Teacher must give at least one-month’s written notice if he intends to resign.

 (1) 1 Timothy 5:19-20